 Philip Evans

-Philip Evans joined DEBRA following his daughter Francesca's EB diagnosis in 1978, who died in 1985 at age seven.
-He was one of the key individuals at the outset who transformed DEBRA from a tiny charity to the multi-million charity it is today.
+Philip Evans joined DEBRA following his daughter Francesca's EB diagnosis in 1978.
+Francesca sadly died in 1985 aged six.
+He was one of the key individuals at the outset who transformed DEBRA from a small charity to the large national medical research charity and patient support organisation that it is today.

-In 2000, Philip conceived and promoted the charity Heart of the City, a charity working with companies across London.
+In 2000, with the support of Eddie George who was then Governor of the Bank of England, Philip conceived and promoted Heart of the City, a charity working with companies across London.
 Heart of the City encouraged these businesses to ‘do business responsibly’ in order to have a genuinely positive impact on their community, workforce and environment.
-Philip successfully enlisted the support of Eddie George, then Governor of the Bank of England.
-Philip served as a member of the Executive Committee, responsible for recruiting corporate patrons of the charity until 2005.

 Click here to learn more about Philip's life and involvement with DEBRA.